GL192021/vae-posterior-collapse/results/numerical_results.md

 # Numerical Results

-We evaluate posterior collapse using four complementary diagnostics: validation loss, rate, an approximate mutual-information proxy, and latent sensitivity.
+We evaluate posterior collapse using four complementary diagnostics: total loss, rate/KL, an approximate mutual-information proxy, and latent quality/sensitivity.

 Here we summarize the main empirical claims of the repository.